pmccthy/data-science-playground/README.md

 * [transforms/fft_from_scratch.ipynb](transforms/fft_from_scratch.ipynb): Implementation of the FFT algorithm from scratch to compute the DFT
 * [transforms/wavelet.ipynb](transforms/wavelet.ipynb): Explores the continuous wavelet transform and its application to analysis of non-stationary signals
-* [transforms/hilbert.ipynb](transforms/hilbert.ipynb): Explores the Hilbert transform and its use for computing instantaneous phase and frequency
+* [transforms/hilbert.ipynb](transforms/hilbert.ipynb): Explores the Hilbert transform, its implementation via FFTs and its use for computing instantaneous phase and frequency

 ## Windows

 * [windows.ipynb](windows.ipynb): Explores the uses of different window functions in the time and frequency domains

+## Maximum Likelihood Estimation

+* [mle.ipynb](mle.ipynb): Explores maximum likelihood estimation for curve fitting/ regression and its equivalence to ordinary least squares estimation
 ## ML categories to explore

 * Transformers